 Which gravel to choose

-There are many different colours and sizes of gravel available for this kind of landscaping.
+At Stoneworld, we stock many different colours and sizes of gravel available for this kind of landscaping.
 The available choices will ensure you can create a unique garden for your home.
-The better stone merchants will have a wider choice available.

 For a lighter scheme Cotswold chippings have a paler colour which makes a lovely mellow backdrop to planting schemes.

-You could also create a dry river bed scheme using pebbles & cobbles of various sizes to mimic the natural gradation of a river bed, with interspersed planting to soften the look.
+You could also create a dry river bed scheme using pebbles and cobbles of various sizes to mimic the natural gradation of a river bed, with interspersed planting to soften the look.

 Preparation is everything.
 The demands of the site dictate the groundwork required.
 Advice is available at Stoneworld regarding advance preparation required before laying the gravel.